christopher5106/christopher5106.github.io/_posts/2020-04-02-fasttext_pretrained_embeddings_subword_word_representations.markdown

 (4000000, 300)
 ```

-The input matrix contains an embedding reprentation for 4 million word and subwords.
-The number of words in the vocabulary is 2 million.
+The input matrix contains an embedding reprentation for 4 million words and subwords, among which, 2 million words from the vocabulary.

 First thing you might notice, subword embeddings are not available in  the released `.vec` text dumps in `word2vec` format: